MASD-Project/dogen/README.md

   Dogen development (though of course we are gathering a long list of ideas in our [product backlog](https://github.com/MASD-Project/dogen/blob/master/doc/agile/product_backlog.org)).
-- in our quest for the conceptual model, we have and /we shall continue/ to break the API many times.
+- in our quest for the conceptual model, we have broken and _we shall continue_ to break the API many times.
 This will manifest itself in having to update user models or in changes in the generated code.
 Features that have been working thus far may also be deprecated.
 We provide no guarantees of forward or backward